Hexteris/INF2006_Group12_FlyWise/README.md

 MySQL/MariaDB Workbench (historical data and analytics)
 ```

 Historical searches, analytics, and predictions use the database.
-Aviationstack is
+Aviationstack API is
 called only by `GET /live-flights` when a user manually loads the Live Flights page.

 ## Prerequisites